hilbert/hilbert-ui/README.md

     * `proxy_pass` should correspond to the port the web service is running in (configured in the following step)

+0. Copy server/config.json.sample to config.json and edit the file to match your system (see the Configuration section) below.

 0. Start the web service by running

         node server/app/main.js